mikejohnson51/AHGestimation/paper/paper.md

 Hydrologic models that simulate streamflow are critical for forecasting water availability, drought, and flood inundation.
 A key aspect of these models is estimating the size and shape of channels, often achieved through hydraulic geometry relationships.

 While extensively studied at local scales, these relationships remain unquantified for the majority of stream reaches globally, including in the United States.
-As a result, large-scale models often rely on incomplete approximations, leading to less accurate streamflow estimates [@hess-26-6121-2022; @johnson2023comprehensive] and flood forecasting [@zheng2018river; @maidment2014national; @johnson2019integrated; @fim].
+As a result, large-scale models often rely on incomplete approximations, leading to less accurate streamflow estimates [@hess-26-6121-2022; @johnson2023comprehensive; @fang2024] and flood forecasts [@zheng2018river; @maidment2014national; @johnson2019integrated; @fim].
 For instance, the National Oceanic and Atmospheric Administration National Water Model [@cosgrove2023] uses trapezoidal geometries [@wrfhydro] that are in part derived from hydraulic geometry relationships and drainage area assumptions found in @bieger2015development; @bieger2016development; @blackburn2017development.
 Although these approximations are recognized as overly simplistic, advancing them requires integrating diverse observation systems and refining them into parameterized, mass-conserving relationships.

-Several efforts have aimed to address this challenge in the United States, primarily relying on traditional Ordinary Least Squares (OLS) fitting methods and data preprocessing [@enzminger_thomas_l_2023_7868764; @afshari_shahab_2019_2558565; @afshari2017statistical].
+Several efforts have aimed to address this challenge in the United States, primarily relying on traditional OLS fitting methods and data preprocessing [@enzminger_thomas_l_2023_7868764; @afshari_shahab_2019_2558565; @afshari2017statistical].
 However, these efforts are limited by the lack of shared software and source data, hindering the evolution, and interoproabilty, of their products.

 ### Software